 Engineers serve society across a wide range of economic sectors in a number of capacities.
 Engineers require a solid technical and academic background, good communication skills, and the ability to work across a number of disciplines.
-Engineers deal with problems ranging from structures, bridges, mine and dam construction to transit systems to air, water, and soil pollution control.
+Engineers design structures; bridges; mines; dams; transit systems; pollution control systems for air, water and soil; and much more.

-UNBC offers three engineering degrees - a Civil Engineering degree, an Environmental Engineering degree and an Environmental Engineering degree offered jointly with UBC.
+UNBC offers three engineering degrees at the undergraduate level - a Civil Engineering degree, an Environmental Engineering degree and a joint Environmental Engineering degree with UBC.
+(UNBC also offers a graduate degree in engineering.
+See the Graduate Calendar.)
 These degrees prepare graduates for a wide range of employment opportunities where their technical expertise and problem-solving skills are required.
 The program provides graduates with a strong awareness and understanding of environmental issues and problems.
-Our graduates are prepared for employment with engineering firms of all sizes in the resource industries (e.g. forestry, fisheries, mining, oil and gas, pulp and paper, and the agri-food industry), as well as various government ministries and research organizations.
+Our graduates are prepared for employment with engineering firms of all sizes in consulting, construction and resource industries (e.g. forestry, fisheries, mining, oil and gas, pulp and paper, and the agri-food industry), as well as government ministries and research organizations.
 Our graduates help shape the new environmental and civil engineering economy.